shaswattejankar/internship-tasks-bsk/README.md

     iii.
 Static Site deployment on S3 bucket. [ Link to repo holding the code ](https://github.com/shaswattejankar/aws-s3-static-website-deployment-boto3)

     iv.
-S3 bucket synchronisation in same region ( for different regions extra charges are required).
+S3 synchronization of a bucket from one region to another. [ Link to repo holding the code ](https://github.com/shaswattejankar/aws-s3-bucket-synchronisation-srr-crr)

     v.
 Installation of web server functionality of Apache and nginx on a ec2 instance.